 The monument of Eggert Ólafsson

-There you can read about the giantess Hetta in Mt.
+There, you can read about the giantess Hetta in Mt.
 Ennisfjall, but Ingjaldur and Hetta had a disagreement when Hetta was caught stealing Ingjaldur's sheep.
 As a negotiation effort, Hetta told him about a rich fishing ground - but Hetta wanted Ingjaldur dead!

-Seeing that Hetta was a giantess/troll, which can also be understood as a sorceress, she conjured up a storm when Ingjaldur was out fishing as to drown him and thus get rid of him.
+Seeing that Hetta was a giantess/troll, which can also be understood as a sorceress, she conjured up a storm when Ingjaldur was out fishing to drown him and thus get rid of him.
 The Saga of Bárður Snæfellsás tells of Bárður rescuing Ingjaldur after Ingjaldur had called upon Bárður in his hour of need.

 Ingjaldshólskirkja church